-Bilateral cultural relations between Germany and the Netherlands are very intensive.
-There is close cooperation and exchange between organisations and people involved in vocational training, education, research and culture.
-Around 23,000 Germans study in the Netherlands.
-They account for 25 percent of all international students and are the largest group of students from abroad, ahead of those from Italy and China.
+Cultural relations between Germany and the Netherlands are very intensive.
+Cooperation and exchange between organisations and people involved in vocational training, education, research and culture is close.
+Around 24,000 Germans study in the Netherlands, making up 20 percent of all foreign students.